 On low/medium heat in Dutch oven or heavy based saucepan, sauté spices, onion, garlic and carrots in olive oil until onion is transparent – season with sea salt and black pepper (being careful not to burn the garlic).
 Increase heat to medium and add sweet potatoes, tossing through mixture; allow to cook briefly.

-Add tomatoes and 1/2 cup of the stock, bring to the boil then gently simmer with lid on for 40-50 minutes until mixture has reduced and thickened and potatoes are tender.
-I tend to take the lid off for the last 10-15 minutes so the mixture reduces a bit.
+Add black beans and tomatoes and 1/2 cup of the stock, bring to the boil then gently simmer with lid on for 40-50 minutes until mixture has reduced and thickened and potatoes are tender.
+I tend to take the lid off for the last 15 minutes so the mixture reduces a bit.
 Add more stock if needed.
-Ten minutes before end of cooking time, add beans and corn and season further if required.
+Ten minutes before end of cooking time, add corn and season further if required.

 Take pan off hotplate and stir through lime juice and parsley or coriander.
 Serve with brown rice and sliced avocado.